ironboy/react-rapide/README.md

-Using our own backend with React/Vite.
+A shopping cart with working backend.